chronicleprotocol/documentation/docs/hackathons/eth-denver-hackathon.md

 - 🥈 2nd: $1500
 - 🥉 3rd: $1000

 The prize will go to the top three teams with the most innovative integration of Scribe, Chronicle's new Schnorr Oracle.
-Supported chains include: Ethereum Sepolia, Polygon zkEVM testnet, and Gnosis Chain Mainnet; solutions must utilize the Oracle smart contract.
+Supported chains include: Ethereum Sepolia, Polygon zkEVM testnet, Gnosis Chain Mainnet, Scroll Sepolia, zkSync Sepolia, and Mantle Testnet; solutions must utilize the Oracle smart contract.
 The innovation should stem from the use case of the Oracle, i.e., The idea or utility of the project.

 ### Qualification rules: